 Abstract

-Animals are flexible decision makers and can adapt to changing environments.
-This need for adaptation can occur because of evolving task rules, but can also arise due to competitive pressure.
-More specifically, in a competitive task involving two players where the outcome is contingent on choices of both players, the animal must continually adjust to maintain a competitive advantage.
-In this study, we show that head-fixed mice can be trained to play the matching pennies game against a virtual computer opponent.
-Comparing between a variety of learning algorithms, we demonstrate that the animals’ performance is well described by a hybrid computational model that includes Q-learning and choice kernel.
-To understand the underlying neural mechanisms, we measure fluctuations in pupil size and use multiple linear regression to relate the trial-by-trial transient pupil responses to decision-related variables.
-These analyses revealed that pupil responses are modulated by observable variables, including choice and outcome, as well as latent variables for value updating, but not action selection.
-Finally, we contrast these results during matching pennies against behavioral and pupil data obtained during a two-armed bandit task.
-Altogether, these results establish a paradigm for studying competitive decision-making in head-fixed mice and, through pupillary measurements, provide insights into the potential role of arousal-linked neuromodulation in the decision process.
+Animals are flexible decision makers and can adapt to competitive pressure.
+More specifically, in a competitive task involving two players where the outcome is contingent on choices of both players, the animal must continually adjust or risk being exploited and losing out on rewards.
+In this study, we demonstrate that head-fixed mice can be trained to play the iterative competitive game ‘matching pennies’ against a virtual computer opponent.
+Comparing between a variety of learning algorithms, we show that the animals’ performance is well described by a hybrid computational model that includes Q-learning and choice kernel.
+To understand the involvement of neuromodulatory mechanisms, we measure fluctuations in pupil size and use multiple linear regression to relate the trial-by-trial transient pupil responses to decision-related variables.
+The analysis revealed that pupil responses are modulated by observable variables, including choice and outcome, as well as latent variables for value updating, but not action selection.
+Finally, we contrast these results from matching pennies against behavioral and pupil data obtained from a two-armed bandit task.
+Collectively, these results establish a paradigm for studying competitive decision-making in head-fixed mice and, through pupillary measurements, provide insights into the potential role of arousal-linked neuromodulation in the decision process.

 INTRODUCTION